mertaksu/auth-server/README.md

 Also you can use facebook login feature

-When you open [url](http://localhost:8080/login) in browser and click Facebook link.
+When you open [login url](http://localhost:8080/login) in browser and click Facebook link.
 After you will redirect facebook authentication page.
 If you successfully authenticateyou receive a access bearer token from facebook